 DS Grade syntactic foams combine lightweight glass Microballoons with multi-functional epoxy resin to produce ultra-high strength-to-weight materials for high-performance, deep sea applications including unmanned and manned submersibles.

 SG Grade syntactic foams offer a more economical solution which is also castable.
-There are available at all depths and are suitable for all subsea equipment.
+It is available at all depths and is suitable for all subsea equipment.

 |Eccofloat®||Service Depth (FSW)|| Service Depth (MSW)